 Most healing reactions are mild and pass quickly.
 Symptoms may include diarrhea, constipation, aches, pains, muscle cramps, sinus discharges, odors, minor rashes, headaches, irritability and fatigue.
 Mood swings and emotional reactions may occur on rare occasions and are the result of changes in body chemistry and neurotransmitter levels.”*

-Alcohol Consumption, during or prior to an infrared sauna session, is prohibited!!!
+Alcohol consumption during, or prior to, an IR sauna session, is prohibited!
 “Sweating out a hangover” is not advisable, but permissible, given that you limit your session to no more than 30 minutes and do not overheat!
 Drink lots of fluids prior, during and after your session.

 EXERCISE AND SAUNA USE

 Wait 20-30 minutes, following strenuous exercise, to use your infrared sauna.
-Allow your body to cool down completely before entering the sauna.
-You are activating a different branch of your involuntary nervous system when you use an infrared sauna.
-The infrared sauna is supplying your body heat passively, instead of actively, as in a physical workout.
+Allow your body to cool down completely before entering the unit.
+You are activating a different branch of your involuntary nervous system; The IR sauna is supplying your body heat passively, instead of actively, as in a physical workout.

-“The FDA approves of saunas as therapeutic devices.”
-Call 1 888 358 1270 or email [email protected] for full details on health insurance reimbursement for your sauna investment.
-“The Internal Revenue Service may consider sauna therapy a deductible health expense when prescribed by a doctor.”
-Sauna Therapy for Detoxification and Healing, Wilson, L., 2004
+Did you know: “The Internal Revenue Service may consider sauna therapy a deductible health expense when prescribed by a doctor.” [source: Sauna Therapy for Detoxification and Healing, Wilson, L., 2004]